 Some laptops come with specific Wi-Fi connection utility software that provides additional features and functionalities beyond the standard Wi-Fi settings.
 If your laptop has such software available, you can install it for an enhanced Wi-Fi experience.
 Typically, this software can be downloaded from the laptop manufacturer’s official website or included in the provided driver and utility CD.

-After installing the Wi-Fi connection utility software, locate the program either on your desktop, Start menu, or in the system tray, depending on the software’s interface.
+After installing the Wi-Fi connection utility software, locate the program on your desktop, the Start menu, or the system tray, depending on the software’s interface.
 Launch the program by double-clicking on its icon.

 Follow on-screen instructions